horchi/linux-homectld/thetford/README.md

 This software is a private contribution and not to any products and can also cause unintended behavior.
 Use at your own risk!
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 The software was created for personal use, it's published here for free under the GPLv2.
-The construction of the required hardware, especially in the handling of mains voltage (230V, 110V, ...), is carried out on one's own responsibility, local guidelines and regulations must also be observed especially in connection with water and pool!
 All explanations about the hardware are only indications of how it is technically feasible, security and legal provisions are not discussed here!

 ## Donation